All resources

 So the flow is:

-Nothing is bundled together, so you always know exactly what to bill each client across your book of business.
+Because everything runs through one budget per brand, you always know exactly what to bill each client across your book of business.

 Noble gets your client into those answers.